-Sure enough, the morning of the rehearsal Melissa woke up feeling terrible and could barely get out of bed.
+Sure enough, the rehearsal morning, Melissa woke up feeling terrible and could barely get out of bed.
 She was too sick to be upset, but I was devastated.

-The morning of the wedding, my Mom called and said she had caught the stomach bug and I was almost ready to call it off.
+The morning of the wedding, my Mom called and said she had caught the stomach bug.
+I was almost ready to call it off.
 Melissa insisted on the morning of that she was feeling nearly 100% better, and it calmed me down enough to enjoy the day.

-Aside from my mom feeling crumby, our day was perfect – we danced until well past midnight, we enjoyed amazing food and drinks, and were both feeling fantastic – or so I thought.
+Aside from my Mom feeling crumby, our day was perfect.
+We danced until well past midnight, we enjoyed fantastic food and drinks, and were both feeling fantastic – or so I thought.

-The morning after our wedding day, Melissa woke up and told me that she had actually spent the day making frequent trips to the bathroom to be sick and having her bridesmaids stand guard so that I wouldn’t catch on.
+The morning after our wedding day, Melissa woke up and told me that she had actually spent the day making frequent trips to the bathroom to be sick.
+Having her bridesmaids stand guard so that I wouldn’t catch on.

 The family plague was definitely the only thing that was not according to plan.

-The entire day was a dream, and it is hard to pinpoint a specific moment as “the best.”
+The entire day was a dream.
+It is hard to pinpoint a specific moment as “the best.”
 Watching the joy on my elderly grandparents’ faces was one of them.
-I made a surprise video of footage and photos of Melissa and Mia, our daughter, together and played it after speeches wrapped up – they loved it, and watching their faces is something I’ll never forget.
+I made a surprise video of footage and photos of Melissa and Mia, our daughter, together.
+And played it after speeches wrapped up – they loved it, and watching their faces is something I’ll never forget.

-To us, marriage means first and foremost, commitment and trust.
+To us, marriage means, first and foremost, commitment and trust.
 It is a promise that we do not take lightly.
 We definitely have our share of disagreements, and relationships (married or not), can be tricky.
-It is most important for us to know that, even in the tough times, we have each other and that neither of us are going anywhere.
+It is essential for us to know that we have each other even in the tough times and that neither of us are going anywhere.

 It means listening and learning – evolving together and forgiving shortcomings.
 At the time of writing this, we have been married for nine months almost to the day.

-Our first year of marriage has come with a lot of unexpected hardships, and sometimes it has been testing.
+Our first year of marriage has come with many unexpected hardships, and sometimes it has been testing.
 At the end of the day, though, Melissa makes me a better person, and she makes me want to be even better the next day.

-Marriage is remembering the love that exists even in the toughest times.
+Marriage is remembering the love that exists even in the most challenging times.
 It also means laughter – at ourselves and each other.
 We hope to keep having fun with each other and not letting that get away from us.